sirrazor05/cloud/auth/readme.md

 - Authorize access to specific pages or actions.
 - Personalize the response (e.g., show user's name, role, etc.).

+###  How the Session Expires

+There are typically two types of expiration mechanisms in place:

+#### 1. Inactivity Timeout (Idle Timeout)

+- The session expires after a period of inactivity — e.g., 15 or 30 minutes.
+- Every time the user makes a request, the session's "last activity timestamp" is updated.
+- If no requests are made for the duration of the timeout, the session is removed or marked invalid.

+📌 Why?
+- Protects against attacks if the user walks away from their computer or forgets to log out.

+#### 2. Absolute Timeout (Fixed Lifetime)

+- The session is set to expire after a fixed amount of time, regardless of activity — e.g., 8 hours or 24 hours.
+- Once that time passes, the user is forced to re-authenticate.

+📌 Why?
+- Limits long-lived sessions, which is important for reducing the attack surface if credentials or session cookies are stolen.

 ### Drawbacks

 Using the same database for :